ramontayag/investment-thesis/bitcoin.md

 Money contributes to the rise and fall of empires.
 Those in power have always inflated the money supply until its collapse.
 First the inflation is negligible, then it is bearable, then for its finale, inflation leaves you in the dust.

 As always, there are some people that see the writing on the wall, and these people move to a better form of money.
-This is the Gresham Law, in effect.
+This is Gresham's Law, in effect.
 It is this movement we're seeing today: people are moving to a better form of money fit for our modern times.

 Bitcoin is a [store of wealth, not an investment](https://twitter.com/saifedean/status/1291699962074587137?s=20) (yes, I'd still the phrase "invest in bitcoin").
 It does not generate cashflow.